CloudM-Migrate/documentation/Endpoint-Configuration-Guides/O365Tenant.md

 CloudM Migrate will test the connectivity with a Test Mailbox.
 Specify a typical mailbox within the migration scope.

+### The Country of the Destination

+If O365 is the destination it's important to set the country of the destination O365 tenant for ClouldM Migrate as Azure blocks connections from outside the country.
+Go to Step 2 on the left and select Platform Configuration and Provisioning.
+Under the Usage Location select the country that will host the O365 tenant, this is defaulted to the United Kingdom.

 ### O365 to SaaS Access

 After completing the configuration of the O365 as source and/or destination endpoint(s) a prompt to create the Azure AD Application will be avialable.
 Select this to begin the application creation and the connectivity testing to the tenant.
 Any errors can be resolved by referencing the <a href="https://cloudm-migrate.github.io/documentation/Troubleshooting/O365Endpoint.html">Troubleshooting section</a>.